Tax deductible donations

 While most deductions are expenses directly related to earning your income, gifts and donations can also be considered tax deductions.

-Donations of $2 or more made directly to an organisation that is defined by the Australian Tax Office as a Deductible Gift Recipient (DGR) can be considered tax deductible donations.
+Donations of $2 or more made to an organisation that is defined by the Australian Tax Office as a Deductible Gift Recipient (DGR) can be considered tax deductible donations.
 Cancer Council NSW is a DGR.
 Click here for more information.